GCY/SerialPortLibrary/README.md

 # SerialPortLibrary
-This is cross-platform serial port library written in C++, build passing MAC-High-Sieera and Win10.
+This is cross-platform serial port library written in C++, build passing MAC-High-Sierra and Win10.
 </br>

 ## Easy-to-use